m-lutter/portfolio/4-Bit adder to 7 segment Common Anode display/description.md

 Once I built each section separately, it was simple to consolidate them into one cohesive circuit and I was able to get it working.

 # Contents
-This branch includes photos of the circuit, a schematic for the circuit, and a block diagram for the circuit.
+This branch includes photos of the circuit and a schematic for the circuit.

 # Topic
 The topic this circuit best fits is decoders.